 There is also evidence that estrogen uses endocannabinoids (in addition to other neurotransmitters) to regulate mood.
 If there was a link found between estrogen and endocannabinoid levels, it would explain why a drop in estrogen leads to a drop in endocannabinoid levels too.
 By supporting the ECS, one could ease the transition into their menopausal years.

 CBD may not be able to eliminate menopausal symptoms, but it could provide much-needed relief in some areas.

 Joint and muscle pain

 Inflammation across the system rises around menopause leading to pain in joints and muscles.
 Contrary to popular belief, this isn’t because of old age, but more likely due to the drop in estrogen levels.
-As an anti-inflammatory agent, CBD might be able to provide some relief.
+As a soothing agent, CBD might be able to provide some relief.
 In fact, several MMA fighters use CBD to reduce inflammation and speed up recovery time between fights.